bigcommerce/widget-builder/README.md

 # Widget Builder
-Widget builder is a developer tool that can be used while developing a widget,
+Widget builder is a developer tool that can be used while developing a widget.

 ## Getting started
 ### Authentication